smmoosavi/jqfy/README.md

 get in memory generated code with [umd][umd]

+#### arguments

+* `name`: string, default `templates`. name for umd module
+* `opts`: object
+ * `useShortcutFunctions`: boolean, default false
+ * and all options that available in compile.

-**name**: string, name of global variable used in umd.
+**name**: name of global variable used in umd.

-**opts**: object.

 **opts.useShortcutFunctions**: boolean, if true, we generate some shortcut function and use them.
 If you are compiling many files, this option cause you got smaller file.

-#### arguments

-* `name`: string, default `templates`. name for umd module

 ### jqfy.flush()